 THERE ARE ADDED RESPONSIBILITIES FOR SURGEONS USING BC PRODUCTS

 Surgeons using BC implants know that they have taken on the responsibility of helping to introduce a new implant.
 Obviously they will only switch to a new implant if they feel it is better than the device they have been using.

 - They must be registered as having been trained in the use of this implant by the champion surgeon / manufacturer

 - They must be fully understanding of the BC ethos and what it hopes to achieve

-- Make sure all patients have signed the BC consent form and informed Northgate that it has been done
+- Make sure all patients have signed the BC consent form and informed Northgate Public Services that it has been done

 IF SURGEONS DO NOT OBTAIN CONSENT LESSENS THE PROCESS AND WILL HAVE TO TAKE RESPONSIBILITY FOR LATE DETECTION OF FAILURE

-ODEP will be benchmarking implants at product code level in the foreseeable future.
+ODEP are benchmarking implants at product code level.
 This is to prevent “Camouflage” and manufacturers adding new lines (variants) of implants to a brand name.
-This might allow a new implant to inadvertently have a higher ODEP rating than it deserves.
+Camouflage might allow a new implant to inadvertently have a higher ODEP rating than it deserves.